 Do your shutters make you shudder?
 I know mine did.
 I had fantasies of ripping them off and throwing them away.
 However, when I went to remove them, I learned that the siding was faded so it looked different under the shutters.
 Then I had plans to make new shutters out of wood.
 But you know, life happens and I still had those crappy vinyl shutters that I hated so much.
 I’m happy to announce that I made my vinyl shutters look good!
 Learn how to paint shutters to easily update your home’s curb appeal!

 There are easy ways to do things and hard ways.
 I almost always prefer the easy way.
 Most tutorials will tell you to remove the shutters.
-It’s possible to paint them without removing them!
+Did you know that it’s possible to paint shutters without removing them?
 With DecoArt Curb Appeal paint, you can paint your vinyl shutters without the extra work!
 DecoArt Curb Appeal comes in 21 colors that art formulated to withstand outdoor conditions.
 Plus, it’s so easy to find at your local Joann or Michael’s store!

 This post is sponsored by DecoArt.
 DecoArt provided me with paint for this project, but all thoughts and opinions are my own.
 I would never recommend products that I wouldn’t buy or use on my own.
 Your support helps me make more projects like this one!

 How to Paint Shutters

 This post contains affiliate links.
 By purchasing an item through an affiliate link, I earn a small commission at no extra cost to you.
 Thank you for supporting Semigloss Design.
 Your support helps me continue making awesome stuff to share.

 - DecoArt Curb Appeal paint in Colonial Black

 Note: Take extra caution while working on your shutters.
 I had several wasps fly out from under my shutters.

 - Start by cleaning off your vinyl shutters.
 I used a broom to remove cobwebs and dirt, followed by wiping them down with a rag.